 It is important to understand that detoxing from Alcohol can kill and should never be done without medical supervision.
-Severe physical reactions to stopping drinking such as delirium tremens, which has both neurological and physiological effects on the body, can occur and without proper preparation and planning my hinder the withdrawal and detox process.
-Californians excessively drink slightly below the national average, but the dangers of alcoholism nonetheless remain.
+Severe physical reactions to stopping drinking such as delirium tremens, which have both neurological and physiological effects on the body, can occur and without proper preparation and planning may hinder the withdrawal and detox process.
+Californian's excessive drink statistics are slightly below the national average, but the dangers of alcoholism nonetheless remain.

 A detox at Cornerstone will provide you with the appropriate setting in which to begin your recovery journey.
 We will administer the professional care required to manage the effects of alcohol detox, making it as safe and as gentle as possible.
 Withdrawal symptoms from alcohol can occur fairly quickly after the last drink, so you may have experienced or been witness to, the beginnings of alcohol detox yourself or in a loved one.
 We have years of experience when dealing with the alcohol detox process and are adept at making all stages of the withdrawal as comfortable as possible.